How to create a Minimum Viable Product in 2023 + 8 examples of MVPs

-The MVP technique was popularised by Eric Ries in his book: The Lean Startup (Side note: if you’ve never heard of MVP, this would be a good place to start).
-Minimum Viable Product helps founders to validate the business assumptions quickly before spending funds on the complete product.
+The MVP approach has become an integral part of the startup world.
+It was popularized by Eric Ries in his book: The Lean Startup (Side note: if you’ve never heard of MVP, this would be a good place to start)

 An MVP, as defined by Michael Seibel, Y Combinator CEO, allows one to: